rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/start-on-startup.md

 multiple `.conf` files in `/etc/rethinkdb/instances.d`.

 Include the `join` configuration option for each node with the IP address and port of another node in the cluster.
 If the instances are not running on the same machine, specify `bind=all` in the configuration file (or `--bind-all` on the command line).
 Take care that each instance on the same machine specifies different values for `driver-port`, `cluster-port` and `http-port`.

+{% infobox %}
+The `bind=all` option is a security risk if your machine is open to the internet, and you should take steps to prevent unauthorized access.
+See the [security page](/docs/security/) for more details.
+{% endinfobox %}

 ## Installing from source ##